You’re probably sick of hearing about diversification. But there’s probably a good reason why you keep hearing it, and why it’s important.

 Investing in CopyPortfolios

 One other way to diversify on eToro is to invest in CopyPortfolios.
-CopyPortfolios group together a number of underlying assets into a single fund.
+CopyPortfolios group together a number of underlying assets into a single portfolio.
 Some of these CopyPortfolios group together the top performing traders on eToro.
-Other group together similarly themed assets (such as gaming stocks) into a fund.
+Other group together similarly themed assets (such as gaming stocks) into a portfolio.
 By default CopyPortfolios are already pretty diverse.

 How much does it cost to diversify